qazpl80/verbose-fiesta/README.md

-Programs details
+Programs/Scripts details
 -----------------------------------------------------------------
-Default Toggle for all scripts = 'H' <br />
+Default Toggle for all AutoHotKey scripts = 'H' <br />
 Watch out for script collision when multiple scripts are running at the same time <br />